TNO/pyfastwell/docs/theory/coldfront.md

-pywellfast allows to trace the coldfront evolution in the reservoir, based on a finite difference solution.
+pyfastwell allows to trace the coldfront evolution in the reservoir, based on a finite difference solution.

 It traces the coldfront in 2D, using as input the inflow and outflow calculated by the AEM model, reservoir properties, and thermal properties of the fluid.